AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 If you haven't noticed by now, the semantic cache in this lab caches within the **context window** for a session.
 This is different from how traditional caches work.
 Just as we saw earlier in the lab, **context matters!** Caching a conversation ensures that what gets returned from the cache is contextually correct.
 If it didn't do this, users would get unexpected, and likely unacceptable responses.

 Here is a simple mental exercise for a semantic cache that *does not* cache the context window.
 If you first ask an LLM, "What is the most expensive bike?", it will respond, then cache that user prompt and completion.
-If you then ask, "What about the least expensive?", the context window we built earlier will pass the chat history to the LLM and it will correctly respond with cheap bikes.
-And the cache will cache that individual user prompt and completion as well.
+If you then ask, "What is the least expensive?", the context window we built earlier will pass the chat history to the LLM and it will correctly respond with cheap bikes.
+The cache will store that individual user prompt and completion as well.

-Now, say another user in a different session asked, "What is the most bike seat?", the LLM will respond with expensive bike seat options.
-If that user then asked, "What about the least expensive?", the cache will return a list of bikes, which of course is not what the user was looking for when they asked about bike seats.
+Now, say another user in a different session asked, "What is the most expensive bike seat?", the LLM will respond with expensive bike seat options.
+If that user then asked, "What is the least expensive?", the cache will return a list of bikes from it's cached completion, which of course is not what the user was looking for when they asked about bike seats.

 This demonstrates why a semantic cache must cache within a context window.
 The context window already provides contextual relevance for an LLM to generate completions.
 This makes it a logical choice for how the cache should work.
-Implementing this is easy as we are already managing our chat history for our app.
+Implementing this is simple because we are already managing chat history for our app.
 We just send all the user prompts as a string to be vectorized, then store this with the completion that gets generated by the LLM.
 Then when any user comes along later, only those with the *same sequence of questions* within their context window will get that specific cached response.

 # Summary